iamlemec/ellone/documents/editor_test.md

 $$[eqn2] g = \frac{\dot{z}}{z} = q s_R^{\eta}$$
 The state variable $Q$ evolves according to
 $$\frac{\dot{q}}{q} = \eta n - (1-\phi) g = \eta n - (1-\phi) q s_R^{\eta}$$
 Executing manual override.
+Hope this works as seen in @[eqn1].

 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 Various things are explained in this article.
 This is new!
 Really new!
 Yep!
 Not here.
+See @[intro].

 # Conclusion